Home Rangers

 Compatibility reviewWe check whether the thermostat fits the HVAC equipment, wiring, staging, and comfort-control needs.

-C-wire planningSmart thermostats often need steady power, so wiring and adapter options should be reviewed before installation.
+C wire planningSmart thermostats require steady power, so C wire, adapter, and power extender kit options should be reviewed before installation.

 Heat pump setupHeat pumps, auxiliary heat, emergency heat, and reversing valve settings must be configured correctly.

-App and Wi-Fi setupWe help with basic startup steps so the thermostat can be controlled the way the homeowner expects.
+App and Wi Fi setupWe help with basic startup steps, Wi Fi password entry, and the companion smartphone app so the thermostat can be controlled the way the homeowner expects.

 Control guidanceSchedules, sensors, comfort settings, and system modes are explained in practical terms.